lsyaseen/KTAB/examples/agenda/README.txt

 set any agenda it wants, limited to somewhat balanced agendas, or limited to balanced agendas.
 In the moderately-balanced case, an initial vote like {0,1,2,3,4}:{5} would not be allowed.
-The balance rule requires that with n<=5 items, the smaller set has to be at least n/2, and with 6<=n the smaller set has to have at least n/3
+The moderate-balance rule requires that with n<=5 items, the smaller set has to be at least n/2, and with 6<=n the smaller set has to have at least n/3.
+Fully-balanced requires that the smaller set has to be at least n/2.

 ---------------------------------------------